EQT

 Topic Highlights

-We strive to positively impact our local communities and proactively engage with local communities to mitigate negative impacts.
-We work to be a good neighbor and corporate citizen by collaborating with, and giving back to, the communities where we live and operate.
+We strive to be a good neighbor and corporate citizen by collaborating with, and giving back to, the communities where we live and operate.

-• Generated approximately $1.1 billion of gross domestic product (GDP) during 2023, and $606 million of indirect GDP through ancillary business activities.
+• We generated approximately $4 billion of gross domestic product (GDP), and $776 million of indirect GDP through ancillary business activities.

-• Spent over $1.8 billion with 1,520 suppliers.
-Of our total supplier spend, approximately 45% fell within our operational footprint while the remaining 55% went to suppliers outside our operating area.
+• We spent over $3.3 billion with 2,270 suppliers.
+Of our total supplier spend, approximately 58% fell within our operational footprint while the remaining 42% went to suppliers outside our operating area.

-• Paid $795 million in royalties to local landowners.
+• We paid more than $665 million in royalties to local landowners.

-• Invested over $56 million in local communities through philanthropic investments and infrastructure improvements.
+• We invested nearly $70 million in local communities through philanthropic investments and infrastructure improvements.

 Management of material topic